List of monarchs of Korea: Later Goguryeo

-Goryeo dynasty
+Goryeo

 Goryeo (918–1392) was ruled by the Wang Dynasty.
 The first ruler had the temple name Taejo (태조; 太祖), which means "great progenitor", and was applied to the first kings of both Goryeo and Joseon, as they were also the founders of the Wang and Yi Dynasties respectively.
 Starting with Gwangjong, rulers of Goryeo styled themselves emperors, with the first three rulers elevated to that title posthumously.
 With the Mongol conquest, however, the title of the ruler was demoted to a king, or "Wang."

 The next twenty-three kings (until Wonjong) are also referred to by their temple names, ending in jong (종; 宗).
 Beginning with Chungnyeol (the twenty-fifth king), all the remaining kings of Goryeo had the title Wang ("King") as part of their temple names.
 Era names are in bracket where available.